IgnaciodeNuevo/IgnaciodeNuevo.github.io/about/index.md

 The site is written in [Sass](http://sass-lang.com), and built from scratch without the help of no framework.

 The font used is [Open Sans](https://www.google.com/fonts/specimen/Open+Sans), and is served via [Google Fonts](https://www.google.com/fonts#UsePlace:use/Collection:Open+Sans).
 The photograph used on the homepage’s masthead is of me and was taken by [Damián Fernández](http://adft.es/).

+The icons used are [Material Design Icons](https://materialdesignicons.com) or are maded by me.